Your child can't sit still. He's talking a mile a minute. Is he just a high-energy kid? Or does he have ADHD?

 No stimulant has been proven to work better than others.
 Each child responds differently to these medicines.

 High blood pressure medicines are another choice.
 These drugs can help control impulsivity and hyperactivity symptoms.

 Often, a child will need a combination of medicine and other treatments.
 You may need to work with your doctor to adjust the medicine as your child's symptoms change.

 Parents and pediatricians should watch carefully for side effects from medicine.
-Common ADHD drug side effects include:
+Common ADHD stimulant drug side effects include:

-These medications have also been linked to more serious side effects, including:
+Stimulant medications have also been linked to more serious side effects, including:

 Because of these rare risks, it's important to call your doctor right away if you notice any unusual symptoms in your child.
 While taking these medicines, kids should have the following carefully checked: